poetapp/poet-js/README.md

   body: JSON.stringify(claim)
 })
 ```
 Note, if you are creating an identity claim, your IDP will be the issuer of the claim.
-Frost is be one such IDP.
-If you are self-serving your own
+Frost is one such IDP.
-IDP, you will have to create an IdentityClaim for the IDP from which you can issue all further identities.
-Currently the
+If you are self-serving your own identity calim, your identity provider (IDP) will have to create an IdentityClaim for
-Po.et network uses the [Ed25519Signature2018](https://w3c-dvcg.github.io/lds-ed25519-2018/), which requires a Base58 form
+itself from which you can issue all further identities.
+Currently the Po.et network uses the [Ed25519Signature2018](https://w3c-dvcg.github.io/lds-ed25519-2018/),
-of the Ed25519 Public Key.
+which requires a Base58 form of the Ed25519 Public Key.

 ### Example 2: createClaim for Identity Claims <!-- TODO: link to glossary -->